herakoi/expokoi/README.md

 # expokoi

+Yet another version of [`herakoi`](https://github.com/lucadimascolo/herakoi), this time optimized for public events and exhibitions

 ## Installation
 The sound synthesis in `expokoi` makes use of a SoundFont2 specifications and requires an external synthesis driver, `fluidsynth`.
 If you are running `expokoi` within a `conda` environment, you can install `fluidsynth` by running